SEND Information Report

 There will be two parent/ carer evenings held in Autumn and Spring term.

-For all funded children, parents/ carers will be invited to an Annual Review meeting and receive a written report on their child’s progress.
+For all funded children, parents/ carers will be invited to an Annual Review meeting .

-After the intervention (at least termly), parents/ carers will be invited to talk to the class teacher about progress and to update/ discontinue the Learning Plan.
+After the intervention (at least termly), parents/ carers will be invited to talk to the class teacher about progress and to update/ discontinue the Education Plan.

 Parents/ carers are invited to speak to the class teacher as a first point whenever needed.